 Tax Credit Programs

-For more information on these programs, consult your tax advisor or the IRS website at www.irs.gov
+For more information on educational tax credit programs, consult your tax advisor or the IRS website at www.irs.gov.

 How Financial Aid Works

 Financial aid awards are based on your enrollment status as of the 14th calendar day of the semester institutional freeze/census date.
 During the semester, any course added after that time may not be covered by financial aid and will be billed directly to you.